pascalito007/efrei-cloud-bigdata/cafe/network/readme.md

 ## Task 6: Creating an EC2 instance in the private subnet

-In this task, you will create an EC2 instance in the Private Subnet, and you will configure it to allow SSH traffic from anywhere
+In this task, you will create an EC2 instance in the Private Subnet with a key pair, and you will configure it to allow SSH traffic from anywhere

 - Create an EC2 instance in the Private Subnet of the Cafe VPC that meets the following criteria.